From the streets of Bradford to the summit of Whernside

 Meeting up with new people, he was offered methadone for a toothache and progressed to smoking heroin; developing an addiction.
 Social services became involved with the children who were finally put into care, following which things deteriorated for Pete and he spiralled into heavy heroin and crack use.

-Moving to Bradford for a fresh start he stared off sofa surfing and eventually ended up living on the streets.
+Moving to Bradford for a fresh start he started off sofa surfing and eventually ended up living on the streets.
 After 8 months on the streets he returned to Keighley and slept on the sofa of a sister.
 The death of a beloved nephew led to a decision that he was going to change and he referred himself to Project 6.

 Pete has now been drug-free for 2 years.
 His health is better and he’s picking up family relationships that were lost during his drug-using years.